-As can be seen from the name of the indicator itself, the DPO is used to remove the influence of a long-term trend from the current prices.
-But why would a trader want to do so?
+As can be seen from the name of the indicator itself, the DPO is used to remove the influence of a long-term trend on the current prices.
+But why would a trader want to do that?
 Aren’t you supposed to follow the trend?
 Turns out, sometimes it is easier to estimate the longevity of a trend and forecast an upcoming reversal when trend-related price movements are completely removed from the graph.

 How to set up?

 Setting up the Detrended Price Oscillator is easy.
 In order to do so: